 She’s received several awards, including The Fred and Anne Jarvis Award, International Children’s Peace Prize, Clinton Global Citizen Award and the Ambassador of Conscience Award with the latter, she received from Amnesty International.

 In 2013, the European Parliament honored her with the Sakharov Prize for Freedom of Thought, commonly known as the Sakharov Prize.
-The honor, which given to individuals or organizations that have worked tirelessly for the defense of human rights and freedom of thought, has been received by the likes of former South African President and anti-apartheid icon Nelson Mandela, former UN Secretary-General Kofi Annan, and Russian opposition leader Alexei Navalny.
+The honor, which is given to individuals or organizations that have worked tirelessly for the defense of human rights and freedom of thought, has been bestowed upon the likes of former South African President and anti-apartheid icon Nelson Mandela, former UN Secretary-General Kofi Annan, and Russian opposition leader Alexei Navalny.

 Also in 2013, the Pakistani women’s rights activist received the Simone de Beauvoir Prize (French: Prix Simone de Beauvoir pour la liberté des femmes) for her efforts in promoting women’s freedom, gender equality and calling for the end of human rights abuses.